 You want to just grab one, right?

-How to make vegan pinwheels
+How to make spinach pinwheels

 STEP 1: Prepare White Bean Hummus Spread